MA (Oxon) MB BChir MRCGP (2016) DRCOG DFSRH BMS/FSRH AdvCert Menopause Care

 Please note, I am also able to advise on concerns relevant to vegan health in this area (e.g., hormonal treatments that do not contain animal products).

-I regularly speak to medical professionals, patient groups and the wider public on both female hormonal health and lifestyle medicine; I also provide teaching to doctors in training.
+I regularly speak to medical professionals, patient groups, the media and the wider public on both female hormonal health and lifestyle medicine; I also provide teaching to doctors in training.

 Please see: Resources – Dr Hannah Short for further information on menopausal & premenstrual health, including links to clinical guidelines, factsheets, podcasts and webinars.